M7OCM/mono890/README.md

 - 82 Reboot
 - 83 Firmware

-These instructions are a guide and are a WIP so I'll add more and update in due course.
+These instructions are a guide and are a WIP so I'll add more if needed and update in due course.

 Coming soon Evolution X (10).
 Release TBC.
 Update: testing is now complete on PCB2.0/PCB2.1 and will be released this week (w/c 10 August 26).